justnoise/parallel/README.md

 ### Other helpful things:
 * WorkQueue is a minimal interface that can support various queue implementations.
 A channel based work queue is implemented but other implementations are possible.
-* Stop execution outside the librrary by passing in a cancellable context in `ParallelRunner.Run()`.
+* Stop execution outside the librrary by passing in a cancellable context to `ParallelRunner.Run()`.

 ## Example